How Self-Affirmations Make You More Confident and Less Anxious?

 Then self-affirmations started to get a bad rap.

 There was not much scientific evidence about the workings of self-affirmations.
 Now there is a growing body of evidence on the benefits of self-affirmation.

 The other thing is that self-affirmations might not work on people with low self-esteem.
-People who have low self-esteem and say “I’m loved by everyone” may actually feel worse off afterward.
+People who have low self-esteem and say, “Everyone loves me” may feel worse off afterward.

-The key might lay in making affirmations believable and not too over the top with positivity.
-Try “This specific person loves me.”
+The key lies in making affirmations believable and not too over the top with positivity.
+Try, “This specific person loves me.”
 No research behind this last statement, just my guess.